Progesterone treatment to help prevent premature birth

-Progesterone plays a key role during pregnancy.
-In early pregnancy, it helps your uterus (womb) grow and keeps it from having contractions.
+Progesterone helps the uterus (womb) grow during pregnancy and keeps it from having contractions.
 If you have contractions in early pregnancy, it may lead to miscarriage.
-This is the death of a baby in the womb before 20 weeks of pregnancy.
+This is the loss of a pregnancy before 20 weeks of pregnancy.
 In later pregnancy, progesterone helps your breasts get ready to make breast milk.
 It also helps your lungs work harder to give oxygen to your growing baby.

 There are two kinds of progesterone treatment:

-- Progesterone shots may help reduce your risk for premature birth if you’ve had a premature birth in the past and you’re pregnant with just one baby.
+Progesterone shots may help reduce your risk for premature birth if you’re pregnant with just one baby and if you’ve had a baby that was born early in the past.

-Talk to your health care provider to find out if progesterone treatment is right for you.
+Talk with your health care provider to find out whether progesterone treatment is right for you.

 What is short cervix?

-A short cervix means the length of your cervix (also called cervical length) is shorter than normal.
+Your cervix is short if it's less than 2 centimeters (20 millimeters) long.
 If you have a short cervix, it may open too early, before you baby is ready to be born.
-When your cervix opens too early, it’s called cervical insufficiency or incompetent cervix.
+When your cervix opens too early, it’s known as cervical insufficiency or incompetent cervix.
 If you have a short cervix, you have a 1-in-2 chance (50 percent) of having a premature birth.

 Your health care provider may find that you have a short cervix during an ultrasound.
 Ask your provider about having an ultrasound to check for short cervix.